kni-neu/website-6120/_pages/readings.md

 ### Reading Group Schedule

-For each of the papers, during the following week, there will be a reading group _discussion_, which the lead will facilitate.
-Even though there are leads and co-leads, everyone is expected to contribute in the conversation.
-Additionally, as there are no lecture notes for the discussion, a scribe will record salient points from the discussion; where these can be posted weekly.
+For each of the papers, during the *following week*, there will be two sets of student partners creating a five minute pitch, writing a summary, and making a video about the paper.
+Specifically, these two teams will be divided as follows:

-* **Lead**: Facilitator and discussion generator
-* **Discussion**: Everyone should have read the paper for an interesting discussion
+---

+**Team One**: Summarize the seminal work in short and concise ways.
+Make sure you review the pros and cons of the algorithm.
+What problems do you see the proposed approach solves?
+Where do you think there could be room for improvement?
+What are some challenges associated with the paper?

+* **Video Presentation**: Describe the paper, its nuances, and crucial perspectives.
+(5min)
-* **Paper Summary** An summary of the paper (one-pager), providing an overview of the work
+* **Summarizing 1 Pager**: Provide a brief overall summary of the paper (1pg)

+---

+**Team Two**: Make a pitch to the class on why technology is game changing.
+You can think about this presentation as something you would give to a VC or a Ph.D. defense committee.
+Be prepared to face adversarial questions and defend the work from fellow students and teaching assistants.

+* **Elevator Pitch** Pitch the paper to the class as if it were novel
 * **Scribe**: Notes taking on interesting topics to share out to other students

 <br>